- Men’s ladders: Thursdays, May – September at 7:00-9:00am. Time will be 11:00am (A-ladder) and 12:00pm (B-ladder) October – April.

 Eligibility: Membership in the Sun City Pickleball Club is required.

 Format: You don’t need to have a partner.
-There are separate ladders for A, B, or C skill levels.
+The Women’s and Men’s ladders have separate ladders for A and B skill levels.
 Those skill designations are for relative levels within the club.
-The divisions are gender neutral and based upon overall skill level.

 The format is designed for the maximum amount of flexibility for the players.
 Players may enter or leave a ladder at any time or miss a week or more because of their schedule.
 The only requirement is to inform the ladder captain before the schedule is made out for the upcoming week.
 The ladder captain will provide guidelines for the weekly signup.